Children are entitled to receive free school meals if they or their parents or guardians receive any of the benefits below.

 - Universal Credit, provided they have an annual net earned income not exceeding £7,400(£616.67 per month)

 - Support under Part 6 of the Immigration and Asylum Act 1999

 - Child Tax Credit, provided they are not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190, as assessed by HMRC

 - Working Tax Credit run-out - paid 4 weeks after you stop qualifying for Working Tax Credit

-If you think you are entitled to free school meals you can make an application through the link below
+If you think you are entitled to free school meals you can make an application through the button below